-So while~\cite{cliffordn1994} indicates that Metropolis-Hastings chains can beat continuous time spatial birth death chains, \cite{kendallm2000} shows how CFTP can be used with the latter chains.
-In this work a new swap move is introduced that speeds up convergence, while still allowing dominated CFTP to be used for perfect simulation.
+So \cite{cliffordn1994} indicates that Metropolis--Hastings chains can beat continuous time chains, but~\cite{kendallm2000} shows how to exactly sample using continuous time chains.
+The goal of this work is to introduce a new swap move to the continuous time chains that speeds up convergence, while still allowing for perfect simulation.

-In Section~\ref{SEC:spatial_chains} the theory behind spatial birth-death chains with the new swap move is developed.
-Section~\ref{SEC:framework} describes the framework for how these chains are employed for locally stable processes, and uses these moves for several examples.
-Section~\ref{SEC:dcftp} then reviews the use of dominated coupling from the past for these types of chains, and shows how the addition of swap moves fits into this protocol.
-In Section~\ref{SEC:examples}, the examples of Section~\ref{SEC:framework} are simulated, both with and without the swap moves.
+In Section~\ref{SEC:swap_move} the theory behind spatial birth--death chains with the new swap move is developed, and an example of such a chain is given for the Strauss process.
+Section~\ref{SEC:dcftp} reviews the use of dominated coupling from the past, and shows how the addition of swap moves fits into this protocol.
 Section~\ref{SEC:runtime} bounds the expected running time of the procedure for a restricted class of models.